anonastr/anonastr/README.md

 **The ultimate privacy toolkit for crypto natives.**

-A completely free, client-side hub designed to help you stay anonymous and secure on Aster chains.
+A completely free, client-side hub designed to help you stay anonymous and secure on Aster chain.
 Here are the 7 powerful tools included:

 1. **👀 Wallet Exposure Checker**: See exactly how much your wallet reveals about you and get a privacy risk score.
 2. **🥷 Stealth Wallet Generator**: Create fresh burner wallets safely in your own browser.
 Pure entropy, zero tracking.